illinois-ceesd/summer-reu-2021/0-physics.md

 ##  Exercises

-_Our “homework” exercises won't be for credit; we aim for them to be sufficiently enlightening as to be worth your time in completing them._
+_Any “homework” exercises won't be for credit; we aim for them to be sufficiently enlightening as to be worth your time in completing them._

 TODO